Skip to main content

 console.log(arr.constructor === PowerArray); // returns true

-Can you explain the function and syntax of the Symbol.species accessor property?
+Can you explain the function of the Symbol.species accessor property?

 View Answer: